-Adding a driver's licence or state ID to Apple Wallet
+Adding a driving licence or state ID to Apple Wallet

 On iPhone, users can tap the Add (+) button at the top of the screen in Apple Wallet to begin adding their licence or ID.
-If users have an Apple Watch paired at the time of set-up, they are prompted to also add their driver's licence or ID to their Apple Wallet on Apple Watch.
+If users have an Apple Watch paired at the time of setup, they are prompted to also add their driving licence or ID to their Apple Wallet on Apple Watch.

-Users are first asked to use their iPhone to scan the front and back of their physical driver's licence or state ID card.
-The iPhone evaluates the quality and type of images to help ensure that the images provided are acceptable by the state issuing authority.
+Users are first asked to use their iPhone to scan the front and back of their physical driving licence or state ID card. iPhone evaluates the quality and type of images provided to help ensure they are acceptable by the state issuing authority.
 These identity card images are encrypted to the state issuing authority's key on the device and then sent to the state issuing authority.